spiritual somatic trauma therapist California

-I am Molly Mitchell-Hardt Field, I am a depth and somatic psychotherapist, sacred motherhood torch bearer, yoga teacher, and group/workshop facilitator.
-I offer a holistic mind-body approach to healing.
+I am Molly Mitchell-Hardt Field, a depth psychotherapist, somatic experiencing practitioner, sacred motherhood guide, and workshop facilitator, offering a holistic mind-body approach to healing.

-I started my journey as many people in the healing profession do, in my own suffering.
-Much of who I am was forged in the dark cave of my inner sanctum.
-The place I have habitually gone to hide, to gestate, to collapse, and ultimately to heal.
+Like many in the healing profession, my path began in my own suffering.
+Much of who I am was forged in the dark cave of my inner sanctum—the place I have retreated to hide, gestate, collapse, dissolve and transform experience into medicine.

 Youth